robbtraister/fusion/documentation/migration/readme.md

 ### Secret encryption

-##### Classic Way
+##### PageBuilder "Classic" Approach
 PageBuilder Classic did not provide any mechanism to encrypt "secret" values such as credentials or keys you might need to access an API.
 This is because "secret" values are primarily used in content sources, and content sources in Classic were defined in the Admin itself and stored in plaintext in the database.

-##### Fusion Way
+##### PageBuilder Fusion Engine Approach
 Fusion provides a "secret encryptor" as part of the Maestro deployer, which allows developers to pass in "secret" data and receive an encrypted string back which is safe for use in code.
 This string can then be decrypted at upload time by the deployer, using the same key it used for encryption.
 In this way, secrets can be kept in the code safely, and used on the server easily.

 ##### Reasoning
-The PageBuilder Classic method of storing valuable information like credentials in plaintext in the database was potentially a security concern.
-As much as possible, "secrets" like these should not be stored in the database *or* in code, to prevent an attacker from gaining access to them.
+As much as possible, "secrets" should not be stored in the database *or* in code, to prevent an attacker from gaining access to them.
 By allowing developers to encrypt their secrets and add them to code, Fusion prevents attackers from being able to find secrets at all in the database, and makes them unusable if found in code.

 ##### More Info
 - [Fusion Recipes: Using Environment Secrets](../recipes/using-environment-secrets.md)